neopass/wordlist/README.md

 ## The Default List

-The default list is a ~140,000-word, PG-13, lower-case list taken from english [Scowl](http://wordlist.aspell.net) sources, with some other additions including slang.
+The default list is a ~140,000-word, PG-13, lower-case list taken from english [SCOWL](http://wordlist.aspell.net) sources, with some other additions including slang.

 Suggestions for additions to the default list are welcome by [submitting an issue](https://github.com/neopass/wordlist/issues).
-Whole lists are definitely preferred to single-word suggestions, e.g., `"notable extraterrestrials"`, `"insects of upper polish honduras"`, or `"names of horses in modern literature"`. _Suggestions for inappropriate word removal are also welcome (curse words, coarse words/slang, racial slurs)_.
+Whole lists are definitely preferred to single-word suggestions, e.g., `"notable extraterrestrials in history"`, `"insects of upper polish honduras"`, or `"names of horses in modern literature"`. _Suggestions for inappropriate word removal are also welcome (curse words, coarse words/slang, racial slurs, etc.)_.

-By default the fallback list alias, `$default`, is included in the options.
-This allows `wordlist` to create a list without any additional configuration.
+By default the list alias, `$default`, is included in the options.
+This allows `wordlist` to create a largish list without any additional configuration.

 ```javascript
 export const defaultOptions: IListOptions = {